admin.pgs@ebor.academy | 01904 806 500

 Notorious NatWest & Jolly John Lewis Presentations

 On the last Friday of half term, Park Grove Year 6’s gave presentations to other Year 6’s about what they did during their trip to either NatWest or John Lewis.
-The NatWest group presented the range of different activities we did, such as creating our own cafe and to...
+The NatWest group presented the range of different activities we did, such as creating our own cafe and to try and sell our restaurants to...

 Happy Half Term Holiday!